 E.5.3.4.3 Preventive Maintenance Checklist (PMC).
-When specified by the acquiring activity, a PMC shall be prepared as specified in Appendix J.
+When specified by the acquiring activity, a PMC shall be prepared as specified in APPENDIX J.

-E.5.3.5 Maintenance work packages (not required for aircraft PM and PMS manuals) <maintwp>.
-Maintenance information shall be prepared and functionally divided into individual maintenance work packages <maintwp> containing a single maintenance task.
-(Refer to E.5.3.5.3.)
-These maintenance work packages should be in the order listed in the MAC.
+E.5.3.5 Maintenance work packages (not required for aircraft PM and PMS manuals)

+<maintwp>.
+Maintenance information shall be prepared and functionally divided into individual maintenance work packages <maintwp> containing one or more maintenance tasks.
+(Refer to E.5.3.5.3.).
+These maintenance work packages shall be in the order listed in the MAC and shall use the task titles as given in the MAC.
+Every task identified in the MAC shall be contained in a maintenance work package.
 The technical content structure for these work packages shall be consistent from work package to work package.
 Illustrations shall be prepared to identify the location or the process of the task being performed and shall be integrated with the procedures.

 - a.
-Each maintenance work package shall include one authorized maintenance task <maintsk> pertinent to the specific item.
-A task shall consist of a complete start-to-finish maintenance procedure in a logical sequence of occurrence.
-Task title <title> shall be identical to the FGC title as used in the applicable MAC and RPSTL.
+Each maintenance work package shall include one or more authorized, complete, start-tofinish maintenance tasks <maintsk> pertinent to the specific item.
+Task title <title> shall be identical to the title as used in the applicable MAC and RPSTL.
 Maintenance tasks are described in E.5.3.5.3. - b.
 Maintenance instructions shall reference all work packages required for any unusual or critical steps such as specifying QA checks (depot and aviation only), care and handling of ESD sensitive items and all hazardous material (e.g., ammunition, radioactive components or materials, including prevention of deterioration due to rough handling, exposure to adverse weather conditions, or other hazards).
 Visual inspection and safety criteria shall be prepared to determine item serviceability.
 When applicable, instructions shall contain references to the work packages for disposition of defective ammunition.
 (Refer to E.5.3.2.3.9.2.)
 Work packages shall be prepared for use of cleaning materials and paint authorized for use in the specified maintenance operations.
 When a tool is unusual or abnormal, it shall be described.
-Other tools, except for tools in a kit, may be described.
+Other tools, except for tools in a kit, may be described. - c.

-- c.
 When specific to the equipment, applicable CPC procedural steps shall be included, or the work package shall reference applicable CPC publications. - d.
 NSNs shall not be used in procedural steps, illustrations, or legends of maintenance work packages. - e.
 P/Ns shall not be used in procedural steps, illustrations, or legends, except when essential for identification. - f.
 Aviation maintenance TMs shall reference work packages in TM 1-1500-204-23, as applicable. - g.
 The maintenance instructions shall be prepared to include required environmental control data and information.
 Instructions shall be prepared for information on any special maintenance required under extreme temperature, altitude, and humidity conditions within the limits established by the design specification for the equipment. - h.
 (DMWRs/NMWRs only) A Reliability, Availability, and Maintainability (RAM) table shall be prepared listing the pertinent measurable RAM ranges for the major overhauled components.
-(Refer to Figure E-4.)
+(Refer to FIGURE E-4.)
 The RAM requirements shall be prescribed by maintenance engineering of the acquiring activity.
 When established by maintenance engineering, the requirements shall include critical measurement factors, such as Meantime Between Failures (MTBFs), Meantime Between Corrective Maintenance (MTBCM), Mean Time to Repair (MTTR), availability, and maintenance ratio.
 The reliability and availability portion of the table shall give the minimum acceptable values, while the maintainability portion shall provide the maximum allowable rates.
 Availability may be expressed as a probability versus a qualified number.
 When specified by the acquiring activity, the RAM information may be prepared in a narrative.
-(Refer to Figure E-4.)
+(Refer to FIGURE E-4.)